hwheeler01/CompBio/syllabus.md

 <span style="font-weight: bold;"><a name="assignments"></a>Assignments:</span>

 Your grade will comprise several assignments as listed below.
+Non-ROSALIND assignments will be turned in via <a href="https://sakai.luc.edu/">Sakai</a>.
 Details can be found on the <a href="http://hwheeler01.github.io/CompBio/assignments/">Assignments</a> page.